frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

         -> => $OnCouch ^

 This syntax basically reads "do a transition and then dispatch **this** event to the new state".
-The important point is that a new event is not created.
+The important point is that **a new event is not created**.
 Instead the system machinery handles the caching and forwarding of the original event to the new state.
 Lets see how our mail scenario works using event forwarding.